drieswijns/ahornsweeper/README.md

 Playing your first game
 -----------------------

-You've reached our first milestone!
+You've reached your first milestone!
 You've taught ahorn how to play minesweeper.

     if __name__ == "__main__":
         import ahorn.Actors